Search This Blog

 C1767 - Webb family occupy "Marlow Bottom Farm", tenants of the Claytons.

-1833- William James Atkinson owns and occupies "Marlow Bottom Farm" of 305 acres.
+1833- William James Atkinson owned and occupied a farm designated as "Marlow Bottom Farm" of 305 acres.
 He continued to live elsewhere.
 For more on William and his family see here.
-William continued to own the farm even after he later let it to others rather than farming it himself.
-The farm thereafter is usually given as much smaller so he may have kept some land back for himself or let to others than the main farm occupiers.
+William eventually gave up farming here and let it out to others.
+The farm thereafter is usually given as much smaller so he may have kept some land back for himself or let it out to tenants other than the main farm occupiers.
 In addition to this Sir William Clayton also occupied "Marlow Bottom Farm" of 256 acres, which is in the occupation of James and David Webb.

 1838- 1843 James and David Webb who were brothers, the sons of Richard and Mary Webb above.
 (Clayton portion) In 1841 John Perry and Henry Green were fined for poaching on their land.
 The Perry family were notorious poachers.
 For more on them see my post here.
 In 1842 the two Webbs went bankrupt.
 Amongst money owed was to the parish for unpaid poor rate taxes.
 They had to sell off their horses, implements and crops of hay, wheat and turnips but obviously managed to continue at the farm for some while as both were still farming there 1843 and David at least was still at the farm when he died in 1846.
 Warrants were out for their arrest in 1842 because of the tax issue.
 At the same time there was a warrant out for David's arrest over an alleged assault of Eliza Frith.
 I don't know what happened about the latter charge.
 James and David also occupied Burford Farm Marlow Bottom until ejected by their landlords in 1843.
 In addition they farm 90 acres at Hill Farm.